ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Rework core respawning to be based on independent respawns | DONE
 * Remove 'game pause' on either player respawning
 * Fix some independent respawn cases (downward rail and dark spline) | DONE
+*
 * Space Gadget gravity switcher rework | DONE (has one issue remaining with checkpoint warping)
-* Boss cameras will act as the original game for both players (partial)
+* Boss cameras will act as the original game for both players | PARTIAL
 * Player Targetting Preference Setting (ex: P1 can homing attack P2, and will aim at P2) | DONE
 * CC/CB EventsCamera (Maybe)
 * Devil Doom warping too frequently | DONE
-* Checkpoint Warping System Reworked to allow other player unaffected
+* Checkpoint Warping System Reworked to allow other player unaffected | PARTIAL
-* Fadescreen Added for most cases without interrupting play session with Independent Respawns
+* Fadescreen Added for most cases without interrupting play session with Independent Respawns | DONE
 * Independent Chunk Culling / Overlap (Unlikely - but will attempt)

 ## Other Known Issues (Not planned to be fixed)